Fleerless/Project3-Reacteroids/README.md

 # Game Overview

 Welcome to Reacteroids!!
-This is our rendition of the classic Asteroids game, remodeled as a _"freemium"_ game.
+This is a rendition of the classic Asteroids game, remodeled as a _"freemium"_ game.

 ## There are two ways to play the game.